sosuisen/git-documentdb/docs-api/git-documentdb.findoptions.md

 ## Remarks

-- descending: Sort \_id or name by descendant.
-Default is false (ascendant).
+- descending: Sort \_ids or names in descendant order.
+Default is false (ascending).

-- recursive: Get documents recursively from all sub directories.
+- recursive: Get documents recursively from all subdirectories.
 Default is true.

 - prefix: Get documents whose \_ids or names start with the prefix.